akka/akka/akka-docs/src/main/paradox/stream/stream-error.md

 ## Logging errors

 `log()` enables logging of a stream, which is typically useful for error logging.
-The below stream fails with `ArithmeticException` when the element `0` goes through the `map` stage,
+The below stream fails with `ArithmeticException` when the element `0` goes through the `map` operator,

 Scala
 :   @@snip [RecipeLoggingElements.scala]($code$/scala/docs/stream/cookbook/RecipeLoggingElements.scala) { #log-error }